In this article you will find everything about the topic of working time account

 Our WTA does not offer any calculation of payrolls and wage keys (yet).

-When klicking "Working Time Accounts" you'll land on the overview page of WTAs and a list of all WTAs that have been set yet.
-Every user needs to be set up and activated individually for the WTA.
-In the area above you may choose between WTAs and settings.
-Beneath you find the filter that helps you to identify WTAs.
-You may filter by day, and it's enough to cut in a piece of a WTA.
+When klicking "Working Time Accounts" you'll land on the overview page featuring some key figures.
+In the beginning this page is empty, since every user needs to be set up and activated individually for the WTA first.
+In the area above you may choose between the two links WTAs and settings.
+When klicking on WTAs you'll find a list of all WTAs set up yet and the filter options that help you to identify WTAs.
+If your time filter covers a WTA period only partly, it will also be shown.
 It becomes clearer with the following example:

 The WTA is calculated April 1st to April 30th.
 Set the filter 30th April until the current day (August 20).
 We'll receive the WTAs of August, July, June, May and April.